christophmschaefer/miluphcuda/material-config/CREATE-MATERIAL-CONFIG.md

 **Fragmentation model: Grady-Kipp**

 To activate the Grady-Kipp model set `FRAGMENTATION` in parameter.h (at compile time).
 This is currently only possible globally for all materials at once.
+The following parameters are currently only needed for some pre-processing tools.

         Key                         Type    Default     Details
         _______________________________________________________

-        fragmentation.weibull_k     float   none        not processed by miluphcuda, needed only for some preprocessing tools
-        fragmentation.weibull_m     float   none        not processed by miluphcuda, needed only for some preprocessing tools
+        fragmentation.weibull_k     float   none        not processed by miluphcuda fragmentation.weibull_m     float   none        not processed by miluphcuda

 --------------------------------